tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/3/LessonPlan.md

 Tell students to deploy their latest changes to GitHub.
 After this, all it will take is a quick pull to get any changes.

-Make sure groups have deployed their app to GitHub Pages, as well.
+Make sure groups have deployed their dashboard to GitHub Pages, as well.
 We want to see their projects in action!

 Give students a rundown of how their presentations should pan out.